eqbal/CarND-Advanced-Lane-Lines-p4/README.md

 #### 4. Perspective Transform

-For this section I wrote `PerspectiveTransformer` class, which allow me to wrap/unwrap percpective in single line while only having to compute the transformation matrix once.
+For this section I wrote `PerspectiveTransformer` class, which allow me to wrap/unwrap perspective in single line while only having to compute the transformation matrix once.

 I used `cv2.getPrespectiveTranform` to compute the transformation and inverse it.
 And then applied the images using `cv2.warpPerspective`.
 The code looks like this: